Demographics of Puerto Rico

 The population of Puerto Rico has been shaped by native American settlement, European colonization especially under the Spanish Empire, slavery and economic migration.
-This article is about the demographic features of the population of Puerto Rico, including population density, ethnicity, education of the populace, health of the populace, economic status, religious affiliations and other aspects of the population.
+Demographic features of the population of Puerto Rico include population density, ethnicity, education of the populace, health of the populace, economic status, religious affiliations and other aspects of the population.

-History of migration
+Population size and structure

+At the 2020 census Puerto Rico had a population of 3.3 million, down from 3.7 million in 2010.
+The highest population was reached around the year 2000 (3.8 million) and has been decreasing since, due to low fertility and emigration.